Be Water

 My initial concept for turning into steam.

-Eventually, we decided to expand on the ability to turn into steam by including ice, creating a kind of state-changing mechanic.
+After some prototyping and further noodling, we decided to expand on the ability to turn into steam by including ice, creating a sold-liquid-gas style state-changing mechanic.

 You can download Be Water on itch.io.